Battle of Phyle: Prelude

 Following Athens' defeat in the Peloponnesian War, a narrow oligarchic government was imposed on the city by Lysander and the victorious Spartans.
 This government, which came to be known as the Thirty Tyrants as a result of its brutal actions, exiled or drove away a number of citizens.
 Many of these gathered at Thebes, where they received support and assistance from the anti-Spartan government of Ismenias.
 Late in 404 BC, 70 of these exiles, commanded by Thrasybulus, crossed the border into Attica and occupied the strong point of Phyle on Mount Parnes.

 The Thirty, seeking to dislodge this threat, marched out to attack Phyle, but, after an initial assault was repulsed, a snowstorm drove the force back to Athens.
 Meanwhile, more exiles began to arrive at Phyle, swelling the size of the force there.
 The Thirty dispatched the Spartan garrison of Athens, along with an Athenian cavalry force, to keep watch on Phyle and prevent the exiles from raiding the countryside.

-The battle
+Battle

 The Spartan force made its camp in a field two miles from Phyle, and from there kept watch on the area.
 By this time, however, so many exiles had come to Phyle that Thrasybulus was now in command of a 700-man force.
 With this army, he came down from Phyle at night and surrounded the Spartan camp; at dawn, the exiles attacked, catching the Spartan force in the midst of waking up.
 A total rout ensued; 120 hoplites, just under a fifth of the Spartan force, were killed, as were three cavalrymen.
 The defeated force fled back to Athens in disarray; after pursuing for a mile, the victorious exiles returned to Phyle.